kiwisincebirth/TRS-80-MODEL-1-K/PARTS_GUIDE.md

 Googling these chip IDS you will find the modules themselves.
 There are three variants which differ in pcb colour/size, pinout, and main capacitor size.
-They are commony available from online chinese stores, ebay or amazon.
+They are commonly available from online chinese stores, ebay or amazon.

 There are 2 pin outs supported, one of these offers a Mute function, which is activated when the cassette motor is on.